argonne-lcrc/user-guides/docs/bebop/running-jobs-bebop.md

 - **1 Hour** Default Walltime if not specified.
 - **bdwall** (Broadwell Compute Nodes) is the default queue.

 Use the -q option with qsub to select a queue.
-The default queue is bdwall.

 | Bebop Queue Name | Description                        | Number of Nodes | CPU Type                | Cores Per Node | Memory Per Node | Local Scratch Disk |
 |----------------------|------------------------------------|-----------------|-------------------------|----------------|-----------------|--------------------|